Threadstone-Wiki/Threadstone-Wiki/pages/chunk/chunk-hashmap.md

     }
 ```
 The hash value of the chunk is then calculated by the formula `(int)HashCommon.mix(key) & this.mask`
-where `mask` is one less than the hashsize of the chunk hashmap.
+where `this.mask` is one less than the hashsize of the chunk hashmap.
+So in binary, `this.mask` is equal to `1111...111` where the number of `1`s is the number of bits of the chunk hashmap.
+So `(int)HashCommon.mix(key) & this.mask` takes the last n bits from `(int)HashCommon.mix(key)`, where n is the number of bits of the chunk hashmap.

 The hash value that a chunk has in the chunk hashmap has nothing to do with the hash value the chunk has in the [chunk unload order](chunk.md#unloading).

 - The index of a chunk depends on when exactly the chunk is entered into the hashmap.